 This fluffy breed is highly famous because of its great looks and amazing personality.
 Sheepadoodles can have appearances of both the parent breeds.
-They can have a squarish face like an Old English SHeepdog or a doom shaped head like a poodle.
+They can have a squarish face like an Old English SHeepdog or a dome-shaped head like a poodle.

 No matter which parent they resemble, Sheepdoodles are a very attractive breed.
 Following are some features that every person wishes to know before owning a Sheepadoodle dog.

-As they are a mixed breed, their size doesn’t have much variation.
+As they are a mixed breed, the Sheepadoodle size doesn’t have much variation.
 A standard Sheepadoodle pup can be expected to grow on a larger side that will weigh around 60 to 80 pounds.
 In contrast, a smaller to medium-sized Sheepadoodle weighs around 45 to 65 pounds.

 With a standard Old English Sheepdog and a poodle, the height of the mixed breed will be 50 pounds and above.
 Tiny Sheepadoodles developed from crossing a Toy Poodle, and an Old English Sheepdog will range from 10 to 24 pounds.
 While a Mini Sheepadoodle resulted from crossing a Miniature Poodle and an Old English Sheepdog is generally 25 to 49 pounds in weight.

-Sheepadoodles have a muscular and a proportioned body.
+Sheepadoodles have a muscular and proportioned body.
 Their height can range from 16 to 22 inches, depending on the type.
 If it is a Mini Sheepadoodle, the size will obviously be smaller.
-These strong yet attractive looking dogs can instantly catch people’s eye without making an effort.
+These strong yet attractive-looking dogs can instantly catch people’s eyes without making an effort.

-The beautiful black and brown feathered shaped eyes of a Sheepadoodle dog makes his face brighter and more beautiful.
+The beautiful black and brown feathered-shaped eyes of a Sheepadoodle dog make his face brighter and more beautiful.

 A Sheepadoodle is a unique breed that can have a straight, wavy, or curly coat of hair on the body, including the face and the tail.
 The Sheepadoodle inherited the coat from both the parents.
 Like their parents, they shed less hair which is unlike for such a long-haired dog breed.